 Investing either in mutual funds or stocks will help you earn inflation-beating money returns.
 You will have to take a decision of investment based on the amount of risk that you can take.
 In order to have higher benefits, you should be willing to take higher risks.
-In this article, we will discuss with you about the particulars that come into the scenario for stock investment as well as in mutual funds.
-Read on to know everything about them before you make your decision of investment.
+In this article, we will discuss with you the particulars that come into the scenario for stock investment as well as in mutual funds.
+Read on to know everything about them before you make your decision on investment.

 Understanding Mutual Funds and Stocks

-When mutual funds and stocks are compared on the basis of risk factors, the latter posses many risks as compared to the former.
+When mutual funds and stocks are compared on the basis of risk factors, the latter poses many risks as compared to the former.
 Basically, the risk in mutual funds is spread across and, thus, is reduced as there is a pooling of various stocks.
 However, when you plan on investing your money in the stock market, you will have to conduct extensive research before you do so.
 Particularly, when you are a novice investor, you need to be extra cautious.

 You can conduct your research online from different platforms.
 In case of the mutual funds, the experts will do the research work for you, and a professional fund manager is appointed for you, who will manage your investment pool.
 However, this service is not free, and you will have to pay an annual management fee that is charged by the fund houses.

-If you are a new investor with little to no experience with the stocks and mutual funds or haven’t experienced any risk factors that are subjected in the financial market, it is advisable that you started your investment with the equity funds first.
+If you are a new investor with little to no experience with stocks and mutual funds or haven’t experienced any risk factors that are subjected in the financial market, it is advisable that you started your investment with the equity funds first.
 The equity funds are invested along with the mutual funds in which the risks are comparatively low, and also, an expert makes all the decisions for you.
-These professionals have ample knowledge in analyzing and interpreting the financial data to gauge out the prospect of investment.
+These professionals have ample knowledge in analyzing and interpreting financial data to gauge out the prospect of investment.

 The best part about investing in a mutual fund is you have the leverage of a fund manager who has extensive experience and expertise in the finance market.
 Whether it is about picking up the correct stocks, or monitoring them and making the allocations for the shares, your fund manager will take care of it, and you won’t have to do a thing.
-However, when you invest in the stock market, everything has to be done by you –you will have to pick the efficient stocks for investment, you will have to monitor them and allocate your investment, which in a way puts your money into risk if you are not an expert in the subject.
+However, when you invest in the stock market, everything has to be done by you –you will have to pick the efficient stocks for investment, you will have to monitor them, and allocate your investment, which in a way puts your money at risk if you are not an expert in the subject.

-Returns and risks
+Returns and Risks

 In this article so far, we have established the idea that investing in mutual funds is comparatively less risky as you can have a diversifying portfolio.
 On the other hand, the stocks are subjected to vulnerability and fluctuations faced in the finance market, and you need to know that the performance of one stock cannot be compensated by the other.

-The gain in Tax
+The Gain in Tax

 If you sell your stocks within one year of their purchase, you will be levied with the short-term capital gain tax by 15%.
-However, when you are investing in mutual funds, there isn’t going to be any capital gains on the stocks that your fund is going to sell.
+However, when you are investing in mutual funds, there aren’t going to be any capital gains on the stocks that your fund is going to sell.
 This is going to be a substantial benefit for you when you plan on investing in mutual funds.
 Also, the tax amount that has been saved is available for you to invest it further and, therefore, make way for more income generation.

 While every investor’s situation is different, and there are a few generalities on whose basis, you can make your decisions.
 In this article, we have made sure to mention the essential factors that can affect your choice of investing either in the stock market or in mutual funds.
 If you are willing to take higher risks, indulge deeply in researching the stock market, and avoid the extra charges of paying it to the fund manager, you are free to invest in stocks.
 Otherwise, we would suggest you went for mutual funds.